top of page

 First, they add synthetic vitamin C, as evidenced by the listing of ascorbic acid.
 The second is that they are using spray-dried acerola cherry.
 You can tell it is being spray-dried by the listing of maltodextrin in the other ingredients.
 It is used as a carrier for the ingredient to be sprayed onto.
 Spray drying uses high heat and is a very cheap drying method.
 This method often damages and degrades the food causing losses in the vitamin and other constituents found naturally in the food.
 Many companies use this method because it saves them a lot of money.

 Based on our knowledge that one acerola cherry contains about 80mg of vitamin C, a 3200 mg serving should yield about 365mg of vitamin C. Yet, even after adding synthetic vitamin C, this product is still much lower in vitamin C than we would expect from acerola cherry powder.
-That’s most likely due to the use of poor quality or adulterated raw materials that have most likely been degraded during spray drying.
+That’s most likely due to poor quality raw materials that have most likely been degraded during spray drying or other processing methods.

-If we look at a better quality, non-spiked, non-spray dried product:
+If we look at a non-spiked, non-spray dried product:

 Acerola Cherry Powder